Vlamonster/nrf51822_advent_of_code_2022_rust/README.md

 # Goal

 Get all 25 solutions for AoC 2022 using an nrf51822xxAC.
-The rules are simple, all input files should be on the device and parsing the data beforehand is *not* allowed (as long as the full input is stored lossless than it's fine).
+The rules are simple, all input files should be on the device and parsing the data beforehand is *not* allowed (the full input must be stored lossless).
 This will be a challenge for sure.

 <details><summary>Completed days.</summary>